Skip to main content

 Choose Your Recording Mode

-Click "Record Entire Screen" to capture everything, or "Record Selected Portion" to drag and select a specific area of your screen.
+Click "Record Entire Screen" to capture everything visible, or "Record Selected Portion" to drag and resize a capture frame around a specific area.

 3